-All of staff who work with your child or have access to their personal information have a current DBS certificate.
-All of our teaching staff follow relevant schemes of work to deliver high quality lessons and we offer ongoing support and training to all staff during the year.
+All staff who work with your child or have access to their personal information have a current DBS certificate.
+All our teaching staff follow relevant schemes of work to deliver high quality lessons and we offer ongoing support and training to all staff during the year.

 Band 1 - £6.75 per lesson

 - Group of 10 or more pupils for 50 minutes

 - Group of 7 to 9 pupils for 40 minutes